binarysculptor/wallet/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `pivxd` for your own use.
+You can ignore this section if you are building `libertyd` for your own use.

-pivxd/pivx-cli binaries are not included in the pivx-Qt.app bundle.
+libertyd/pivx-cli binaries are not included in the pivx-Qt.app bundle.

-If you are building `pivxd` or `pivx-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `libertyd` or `pivx-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: